 Additionally, the Fund is responsible for the processing of personal data and each shareholder has a right to access the data communicated to the Luxembourg tax authorities and to correct such data (if necessary).
-Any data obtained by the Fund are to be processed in accordance with the applicable data protection legislation.
+Any data obtained by the Fund are to be processed in accordance with the Data Protection Law.